in St. Paul, VA • 2026 Buying Guide

 Key considerations for buying a condo in St. Paul include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in St. Paul currently spend an average of 261 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in St. Paul currently spend an average of 51 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 Looking for the best time to buy a condo in St. Paul?
 Our analysis shows that December typically offers the best prices, with homes averaging around $118K.
 Buying during this time could save you up to $74K compared to peak months like February.

-With a median price of $224K and homes spending an average of 261 days on market, St. Paul is currently a seller's market.
-There's currently 2.0 months of inventory available.
+With a median price of $240K and homes spending an average of 51 days on market, St. Paul is currently a balanced market.
+There's currently 3.0 months of inventory available.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.